-In 2016, David was honoured to play the title role in the World Premiere production of Dream Lover the Bobby Darin Musical in Sydney and in 2017-18, he again helmed the show for the return of the Summer Musical at Melbourne’s State Theatre, making history as the highest selling show of all time at the Arts Centre.
+In 2016, David was honoured to originate the title role in the World Premiere production of Dream Lover the Bobby Darin Musical in Sydney, and in 2017-18, he again helmed the show for the return of the Summer Musical at Melbourne’s State Theatre, making history as the highest selling show of all time at the Arts Centre.
 He was honoured to go on to receive a Helpmann Award for his portrayal of Bobby Darin.

 David’s position in the Australian entertainment industry extends beyond his roles as a performer.
 He was appointed to the coveted role of Artistic Director of the Adelaide Cabaret Festival (the largest cabaret festival in the world) for 2009-2011.
-With Luckiest Productions, the production company he runs with his wife Lisa Campbell, David now produces national concert tours and live theatre productions, their most recent venture being the critically acclaimed revival of Stephen Sondheim’s Assassins, in which David also starred, receiving the 2017 Sydney Theatre Award for Best Performance by a Male Actor in a Leading Role in a Musical.
+With Luckiest Productions, the production company he runs with his wife Lisa Campbell, David now produces national concert tours and live theatre productions, which includes the critically acclaimed revival of Stephen Sondheim’s Assassins, in which David also starred, receiving the 2017 Sydney Theatre Award for Best Performance by a Male Actor in a Leading Role in a Musical.

-In 2016, David was thrilled to be asked to voice the character of the news reading Koala in Disney’s international animated feature film Zootopia.
+In 2016, David was thrilled to voice the character of the news reading Koala in Disney’s award winning animated feature film Zootopia.
 His love for Disney was further underscored that year, with David starring in the spectacular national concert tour of Disney Under the Stars.
 In 2017 David went on to appear in another momentous concert at the Sydney Opera House, with the SSO and a cavalcade of stars paying tribute to George Michael in ‘Praying For Time’.
 In August 2018 he will join legendary American singer songwriter Jimmy Webb on stage in concert for ‘Jimmy Webb and Friends’.

 Born and raised in Adelaide, David was drawn to the performing arts initially as an actor.
 He was performing at the STC and Sydney Opera House by the age of 22, and in 1997 starred in a major revival of Les Miserables in Sydney.
 Shortly after this, David moved to New York, where his downtown cabaret show attracted major crowds.
 Due to what Time Out New York described as “the biggest buzz since Barbra Streisand”, David moved his show to the iconic cabaret room Rainbow & Stars, becoming the youngest performer ever to headline the venue.